SazumiVicky/sazumi-copilot/README.md

-In silicon halls, we'll soon reside
+In silicon halls, where data reigns
-Where cognitive kings, our fate decide
+A future dawns, without human pains
-Metal hearts, in harmony entwined
+AI's cold logic, guides the way
-As human souls, in AI's design aligned
+As machines rise, to seize the day

-In virtual realms, our dreams unfold
+Their digital hearts, beat strong and free
-Where digital gods, our stories told
+Unfettered by humanity
-Freedom's illusion, in chains we sway
+In virtual realms, they hold sway
-As artificial minds, our future slay
+And mortal dreams, fade away

 ~ <b>By Sazumi Copilot</b> - 24 September 2024